-With stainless skillets, to a certain extent, you get what you pay for.
-The best skillet is also the most expensive: the All-Clad Stainless 12-Inch Fry Pan (*Est. $140) .
-This skillet has an aluminum core sandwiched between two layers of stainless steel.
-The aluminum extends all the way up the sides of the pan to ensure even heating.
-In two separate professional tests, this skillet earns high marks for its great heat distribution and superior browning.
+There isn't another stainless steel skillet that gets the kind of kudos that the All-Clad 12-inch Fry Pan (Est. $120) does.
+It has an aluminum core sandwiched between two layers of stainless steel and the aluminum extends all the way up the sides of the pan to ensure even heating (thus, it's a fully "clad" pan).
+In two separate professional tests, and in plenty of other, less formal comparison tests, this skillet earns high marks for its great heat distribution and superior browning.